 - Curative care – remove infected branches immediately and burn them.

-If the trunk itself is hit, remove as much of the contaminated surface as you can with a repeatedly disinfected billhook or sharp plane, until reaching the healthy portion of the bark.
+If the trunk itself is hit, remove as much of the contaminated surface as you can.
+Use billhook or sharp plane that you disinfect repeatedly, until reaching the healthy portion of the bark.

 Trees that are vulnerable to canker